api3dao/promise-utils/README.md

   }
   ```

-Careful, the `timeoutMs` value of `0` means timeout of 0 ms. If you want to have infinite timeout omit the key or set it
+Careful, the `attemptTimeoutMs` value of `0` means timeout of 0 ms. If you want to have infinite timeout omit the key or
-to `undefined`.
+set it to `undefined`.

 The last exported value is a `GoWrappedError` class which wraps an error which happens in go callback.
 The difference
 between `GoWrappedError` and regular `Error` class is that you can access `GoWrappedError.reason` to get the original